Trade directory · Auburn metro · Maine

 What insurance do electrical contractors need in Maine?

-Maine requires minimum $300,000 general liability insurance for electrical contractors.
-Workers compensation insurance is mandatory if you have employees.
-Many contractors carry higher limits for commercial work.
+Maine requires minimum $100,000 general liability insurance for electrical contractors.
+Workers compensation insurance mandatory if employing others.
+Many contractors carry higher limits for larger projects.

 § F · Directory